jhirschberg70/PDCurses/emscripten/development-log.md

 ### 2025-12-26

 I believe I have basic functionality complete.
-I need to conduct more testing, but it's times to get a baseline checked in.
+I need to conduct more testing, but it's time to get a baseline checked in.

+Added support for increasing `font-weight` when A_BOLD is set for a chtype and SP->termattrs.

+Wide character support appears to work if compiling with PDC_WIDE defined.
+I need to complete more testing.